 If the Tournament Organizer allows players to provide their own product, that product must be pooled with the rest of the product for the tournament and randomly distributed.
-Players are not considered to own the cards until the tournament finishes or they legally drop.

 Players may use only the cards they receive or draft and basic land cards provided by the Tournament Organizer.
-Players may ask a judge for permission to replace a card with an exact copy.
+Players may ask a judge for permission to replace a card with another version of the same card.